 We took a long lunch break above Bullfrog Lake, and gazed out over the mountains to the south.
 Kings Canyon National Park is absolutely gorgeous.
 It was times like these that made all the work and endless mortgage payments seem worthwhile.
 Vicki took a nap while I read my book, and we were truly at peace with the world.

 After a final view back east into the Kearsarge Basin, the trail curved around the corner and crossed over a broad ridge.
 We came to the trail intersection with the PCT/JMT, and took a quick snack break.
-We were going to need some extra energy, because after this, the trail was going to begin a steady climb toward Glen Pass.
+We were going to need some extra energy, because after this, the trail was going to begin a long steady climb toward Glen Pass.

 This section of trail stayed high above Charlotte Lake.
 One of my early plans for this day was to descend to the lake and camp there for the night, then climb back up to the PCT in the morning, but this would have made the ascent of Glen Pass over 1600 feet of climbing, which Vicki wasn’t excited about.
 So the revised plan called for us to climb a bit further today, and camp about 800 feet shy of Glen Pass, near a small pond.
 Tomorrow would be an easy day under the new plan, and Vicki liked the idea.
 The only problem was whether we could find a flat camping spot with water.
 I was a bit worried about it initially, until I saw from the satellite photos (only two weeks earlier) that the upper lakes had finally thawed.
 So we ended up continuing northbound on the PCT, looking down on the beauty of Charlotte Lake, rather than drinking water out of it.

 Just the same, the uphill hike at the end of a long day didn’t improve Vicki’s energy level any.
 We stopped along the way and she took yet another long nap, while I read my book and stared out over the valley toward Charlotte Dome.
 It was too far away for any detail, but I knew that there were probably some rock climbers heading up its smooth granite walls at that very moment.
 And I wondered, too, what it had been like back in the Ice Age, when this entire valley was full of slowly moving ice, the same ice that scraped and shaped the dome as it was forced around a bend.
-I think I like this, warmer, friendlier, livelier planet much better like it is right now.
+Personally, I like this, warmer, friendlier, livelier planet much better as it is right now.

 Naps work well to restore ones energy, and we shouldered our packs and hiked on.
 The trail turned into a side canyon, and soon the expansive views were gone.
-There was a small creek running along the trail, full of clear snowmelt water, which was truly excellent, as we were finally nearing the spot on the GPS map that I’d hoped to camp near.
+There was a small creek running along the trail, full of clear snowmelt water, which was truly excellent, as we were finally approaching the spot on the GPS map that I’d hoped to camp near.
 Now all we needed was a flat place to pitch the tent.
-It turned out that the precise spot I’d picked was still surrounded by steep snowbanks, making for a dangerous climb.
-But it didn’t matter, as we found a previously-used spot not far from the trail just above a small tarn, protected from the wind by some low stunted pines.
+It turned out that the precise spot I’d picked via satellite photo was still surrounded by steep snowbanks, making for a dangerous climb.
+But it didn’t matter, as we found a previously-used spot not far from the trail, just above a small tarn, protected from the wind by some low stunted pines.
 We plopped our packs down to claim the spot (and also because we were tired of carrying all that weight) and continued up the trail a bit, mostly to check out the bigger lake, but also to see if there was an even better spot with a view.

 We sat down and ate dinner in the sun on a boulder just above our campsite.
 We read our books and talked about the day.
 It had taken us nearly eleven hours to hike the seven miles, which wasn’t great, but it also included a long lunch and several naps, so all in all it was OK.
 But most of all we were glad that we woke up so early and got the first big climb to Kearsarge Pass out of the way while it was cool.
-And the best part of all was that we were now really close to Glen Pass, and tomorrow would be a mellow, easy day, with only three miles of hiking.
+And the best part of it all was that we were now really close to Glen Pass, and tomorrow would be a mellow, easy day, with only three miles of hiking.
 We could even sleep late if we wanted!
-And we did.
+And that’s exactly what we did.

 For a topographic map of the hike see my CalTopo Page